Koyasan Shukubo (Temple Lodgings) 高野山の宿坊

 Ready to reserve?

-Reservations can be made through the official website of the Koyasan Tourist Association and Shukubo Temple Lodging Association.
-As Shingon Buddhism's holiest ground and part of a UNESCO World Heritage site, Koyasan can get busy.
-Make sure to book your stay well in advance.
-For procedures and conditions, visit the website.
-All information is available in English.
+Reservations can be made through the official website of the Koyasan Tourist Association and Koyasan Shukubo Association.
+As Shingon Buddhism's holiest ground and part of a UNESCO World Heritage site, Koyasan is quite popular.
+Make sure to book well in advance.